walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 collecting reports with `-PitbAllowFailures=true`; failures remain in JUnit.
 Results are under `build/test-results/itbTest` and `build/reports/tests/itbTest`.

-The **WeBuild ITB profile checks** workflow runs the runner's unit tests and these profile assertions on relevant PR changes.
+The **WeBuild ITB offline profile checks** workflow runs the runner's unit tests and these profile assertions on relevant PR changes.
 PR runs are strict; a manual run may explicitly disable enforcement.
 Compilation, setup and incomplete report collection always fail.
 The report collector checks the exact eleven-check